zuwiizu/owl/README.md

 > **Note**: Environment variables set directly in the terminal will only persist for the current session.

-### Additional Models

-For information on configuring other AI models beyond OpenAI, please refer to our [CAMEL models documentation](https://docs.camel-ai.org/key_modules/models.html#supported-model-platforms-in-camel).

-> **Note**: For optimal performance, we strongly recommend using OpenAI models.
-Our experiments show that other models may result in significantly lower performance on complex tasks and benchmarks.

 ## **Running with Docker**